Human Rights Press Awards

 • Related to the Universal Declaration of Human Rights.

+Publications may submit up to two entries in each category.
 Any work already submitted for one category cannot also be submitted into any additional category (with the exception of the two photography categories).

 Organizers